Learn of Christ

 Genesis 22:19

-19So Abraham returned unto his young men, and they rose up and went together unto Beer-sheba; and Abraham dwelt at Beer-sheba.
+19So Abraham returned unto his young men, and they rose up and went together to Beersheba; and Abraham dwelt at Beersheba.

 Abraham comes down the mountain.
 He meets his servants.
 They all return together to Beer-sheba, where Abraham has a well, a home, a place of settling.
 The chapter ends simply.
 No fanfare.
 No psychological inventory of Abraham's feelings.
 He has offered his son.
 He has received him back.
 He has heard the oath renewed.
 And now he goes home.
 Sometimes the deepest obedience looks like the quietest return.

 You do not have to feel resolved or at peace when the trial is over.
 You only have to go where God has called you to live.
 You return to your ordinary life.
 You live in it.
 You tend the well.
 You stay.
 And the God who walked with you up the mountain and stopped your knife stays with you on the ordinary Tuesday, in the ordinary house, in the ordinary work of being faithful to the people and the place He has given you.
-The miraculous thing is not what happened on the mountain.
-It is that you get to come home from it.
+The miraculous thing is that you get to come home from the mountain.

 Thought this guide would help someone?